How can I help you?

 Exporting Blazor DataGrid data as memory stream

-The export to memory stream feature allows you to export data from a Grid to a memory stream instead of saving it to a file directly on the server.
-This can be particularly useful when you want to generate and serve the file directly to the client without saving it on the server, ensuring a smooth and efficient download process.
+The export-to-memory-stream feature allows exporting Grid data to a memory stream instead of saving it directly to a file.
+This approach is useful for generating and serving the file directly to the client without storing it on the server.

 Step 1: Add JavaScript for file download

-Create a JavaScript file named saveAsFile.js under the wwwroot directory and include the following function to trigger browser download:
+Create a JavaScript file named saveAsFile.js under the wwwroot directory and define the following function:

 function saveAsFile(filename, bytesBase64) {